 The band centred around a communal squat in Armley, Leeds, and frequently played benefit gigs for animal rights groups, anti-war groups and other causes.

-Pictures of Starving Children Sell Records was an obvious dig at Bob Geldof’s Band Aid project and the following year (1987) saw the release of Never Mind The Ballots to coincide with the general election of that year.
+Pictures of Starving Children Sell Records was an obvious dig at Bob Geldof’s Band Aid project, and the following year (1987) saw the release of Never Mind The Ballots to coincide with the general election of that year.
+Other targets included multinationals (the band published a book on immoral activities titled Dirty Fingers in Dirty Pies), apartheid and imperialism.

 After years of releasing records on small labels and maintaining their anarchist outlook, they surprised everybody by signing to the archetypal establishment label, EMI.
 They justified the decision by stating that ALL record labels are out to make money – it’s just that some are better at it than others.

-Almost immediately Tubthumping (1997) hit it big across the world and was followed by two further hits – as well as a well-publicised soaking of Labour politician John Prescott at an awards ceremony.
+Almost immediately, Tubthumping (1997) hit it big worldwide and was followed by two further hits – as well as a well-publicised soaking of Labour politician John Prescott at an awards ceremony.

 Billy ‘Boff’ McCoid